How To Become A Cybersecurity Engineer in 2023

 At the forefront of these efforts are those people in the cyber weeds, working to ward off cyber threats and vulnerabilities.
 These are the SOC teams, analysts, responders, and — perhaps most of all — cybersecurity engineers.

+While a vitally important role within any organization, it can oftentimes be unclear for the uninitiated to answer the simple question “what does a cybersecurity engineer do?”
 The title of cybersecurity engineer — sometimes called an information security engineer, data security engineer, or web security engineer — is someone who comes up with ways to protect devices, services, and networks from malicious digital attacks.
 A cybersecurity engineer also designs and implements secure networks and ensures that the network and its attendant resources (databases, printers, smartphones, etc.) are protected from cyber-attacks.

 The security engineer also regularly tests and monitors the security systems to ensure they are up to date and functioning properly.
 Organizations and/or individuals hire these engineers to help protect organizational data, sensitive and confidential information, financial/transactional information, and the reputation of the organization as a whole.
 To this end, they primarily protect data from data breaches.